arnediehm/Webcam-Motion-Detection-and-Recording/README.md

 ![Motion Detection Example](motion_detection_example.png)

 *Example: Movement of the left hand with the right hand remaining stationary.
-Detected and highlighted motion in the left hand.*
+Detected and highlighted motion (green) in the left hand.*

 ## Features